-What is SHS?
+What should be SHS?

-What are the objectives of SHS?
+What should be the objectives of SHS?

 - Enrichment of Sikhs